In Grand Teton National Park, it’s easy to get distracted by the world-class views.

 4. Pioneer Grill

-Why go: Travel back in time at this 1950s-style restaurant in the Jackson Lake Lodge that serves American buffalo burgers along with homemade chili.
+Why go: Travel back in time at this 1950s-style restaurant in the Jackson Lake Lodge that serves American buffalo burgers along with chili.

 Main attraction: The huckleberry milkshake is legendary among those in the know.